Abundance often breeds waste. Adopt these 20 habits and take steps to make 2020 be a no food wasted year on your homestead.

 There is a connection

 Wasteful people waste people.
-Have you noticed that the more abundance we have the more gets wasted?
-The more weeds in our gardens, the less weeds we harvest for food and medicine.
-The more food our garden produces the less we save for winter.
 The more food we have in the grocery store, the more food ends up in the dumpster outside.
 The more food we bring home from the grocery store, the more food that gets dumped from our freezers at the end of the season.
 And the more people on this planet, the more people think that it’s ok to kill babies, or discard other people, especially people that don’t think the same way, eat the same things, sing the same songs, buy the same toys, or dress the same way, as we do.

 It occurred to me that there is a connection between our waste of food and our devaluing of people.
 And as we entertain thoughts that devalue people, we also devalue ourselves.
 By turning our eyes away from our own wastefulness, of both food and resources, we turn our eyes away from our own intrinsic value.
 We become less human.